By Mayo Clinic Staff

 - Consider going to counseling.
-Counseling such as cognitive behavioral therapy, which uses methods that include relaxation training and stress management, may help improve semen quality.
+Counseling such as cognitive behavioral therapy, which uses methods that include relaxation training and stress management, might help relieve stress.

 - Express yourself.
-Reach out to others rather than holding in feelings such as guilt or anger.
+Reach out to others rather than holding in feelings of guilt or anger.

 - Stay in touch with loved ones.
-Talking to your partner, family and friends can be very beneficial.
-The best support often comes from loved ones and those closest to you.
+Talking to your partner, family and friends can be helpful.

 - Don't smoke.